janaxs/javascript-style-guide/README.md

 Part III: Recommendations and Discussions
 ----------------------------------

-This is further recommendations ad discussions on good code, but these may not suite everybody.
+This is further recommendations ad discussions on good code, but these may not suite everybody or every project.